ethersphere/swarm/swarm/pss/README.md

 ### DEVP2P PROTOCOLS

 When implementing devp2p protocols, topics are derived from protocols' name and version.
-The and a generic Handler that be passed to Pss.Register.
+The Protocol provides a generic Handler that be passed to Pss.Register.
 This makes it possible to use the same message handler code for pss that is used for directly connected peers in devp2p.

 Under the hood, pss implements its own MsgReadWriter, which bridges MsgReadWriter.WriteMsg with Pss.SendRaw, and deftly adds an InjectMsg method which pipes incoming messages to appear on the MsgReadWriter.ReadMsg channel.